I-News-Pipeline-HTW-Berlin/crawler/README.md

 - crawls article links for article and meta data (as defined in `items.py`)
 - saves data in database in collection `scraped_articles` (via `pipelines.py`)

-using common functions in `utils.py`.
+using common methods in `utils.py`.

 ### Output in MongoDB